-Your Responsibility to your American Shorthair Breeders.
+Your Responsibility to your American Shorthair Breeders

 Maybe her milk hasn’t come in.
 Maybe her milk is bad.
 Maybe she gets Mastitis and can’t feed her babies even if she wants to.
 Maybe her mothering instincts are a little slow to arrive.
 Maybe she wants you to show her how to be a mum.
 Maybe she died.

 Struggling kittens count on us to be their Intensive Care Unit nurse with a full ICU full of supplies, scopes, syringes, feeding tubes, oxygen, etc.….
-It is no surprise that our maternal (or paternal) instincts go full bore on us, and we bond to these guys for life.
+It is no surprise that maternal (or paternal) instincts go full bore on us, and we bond to these guys for life.

 Not everything goes well with every kitten in every litter.
 Losing a kitten is deeply traumatic and emotional.
 We fight so hard and do and spend what every we need to, so we can save them and often we can’t, even though we have exhausted all resources.

 We get high on watching them play and see them develop their individual personalities.
 Could you hold a baby in your lap and not feel anything?
 Neither can we.
-By the time your kitten leaves our cattery, that kitten is as much a part of our heart as it is yours.
+By the time the kitten leaves the cattery, that kitten is as much a part of our heart as it is yours.

-An American Shothair Breeder gets that.
+An American Shorthair Breeder gets that.
 We are people, too.
 We have lived as much life as you have.
 We know the world is not a perfect place.
 We also know that sometimes, despite our best intentions, we mismatched your kitten to you.
 We know that.

 Whatever the reason, we know that not every kitten is going to live its full life with the people we placed it with.
 Divorce, death, gosh.
 Anything can happen, anything at all.

 Be open and communicative.
 If your cat has a close relationship with someone else, let us know.
-That contract you signed with us?
-The one that guarantees health and our lifetime assistance?
+That contract you signed with us.
+The one that guarantees health and our lifetime assistance.
 That applies to the kitten, no matter who owns him/her.

 But more importantly, please be kind to our hearts.
 If you lost a grandchild — say your son and his wife were divorced and the wife cuts off all communication with you — that would hurt.
 You would feel sad, lost, a little panicky, so please be kind to us and let us know how and where our baby is.

-So, please.
-Stay in contact with your American Shorthair breeders, send photos occasionally, send a quick note to let them know how the baby is doing, please, this is how we know our baby is doing well and is having the life it deserves.
+Send photos occasionally.
+Send a quick note to let them know how the baby is doing, please, this is how we know our baby is doing well and is having the life it deserves.
 Let him or her share in your cat’s joys and frustrations.
 Let them be a shoulder for you.